chanchan098/Docs/main-tech/vue3/vue3.md

 </template>
 ```

-can be defined as a plain JavaScript object containing Vue-specific options:
+When not using a build step, a Vue component can be defined as a plain JavaScript object containing Vue-specific options:
 ```js
 import { ref } from 'vue'